 Our Illinois home:

-Since my husband and I have moved into our house in June of 2013, we have been working hard making it our own.
-I’m so happy to share the results of what’s been done so far with you in this home tour.
+My husband and I moved into our house in June of 2013 and spent almost 3 years trying to make it our own.
+I'm so happy to share the results of what we were able to accomplish.

 The first room to get done after we moved in was our small (and only) bathroom, with nearly every surface getting touched by my well used paint brush.